opendialogai/OpenDialogDocs/website/blog/2019-05-20-the-open-dialog-app.md

 ## Ok - so how do I keep up?

 We will be regularly sharing pieces of the work as it is ready for wider consumption.
-If you are in London come to the February Chatbot [meetup](https://www.meetup.com/Messaging-Bots-London/events/257034547/) - we will be there talking about and demonstrating OpenDialog.

 Follow us on [Twitter](https://twitter.com/greenshootlabs) or [LinkedIn](https://www.linkedin.com/company/greenshoot-labs/) or drop us an email at hello@greenshootlabs.
 We are more than happy to jump on a call and show you what we have so far and get comments.